Iron Age: South Asia

+However, reviewing the claims of early uses of iron during c.
+1800–1000 BC, archaeologist Suraj Bhan noted, "the stratigraphical context and chronology of iron is not beyond doubt" at these sites (namely Malhar, Dadupur, and Lahuradeva) — although "there is no doubt" that iron was being used in the Ganges Plains "a few centuries before the rise of urbanization [...] around 600 BC".

 The beginning of the 1st millennium BC saw extensive developments in iron metallurgy in India.
 Technological advancement and mastery of iron metallurgy were achieved during this period of peaceful settlements.
-One ironworking centre in East India has been dated to the first millennium BC.
+One ironworking centre in East India has been dated to the 1st millennium BC.
 In Southern India (present-day Mysore) iron appeared as early as 12th to 11th centuries BC; these developments were too early for any significant close contact with the northwest of the country.
 The Indian Upanishads mention metallurgy. and the Indian Mauryan period saw advances in metallurgy.
 As early as 300 BC, certainly by 200 AD, high-quality steel was produced in southern India, by what would later be called the crucible technique.
 In this system, high-purity wrought iron, charcoal, and glass were mixed in a crucible and heated until the iron melted and absorbed the carbon.

 The protohistoric Early Iron Age in Sri Lanka lasted from 1000 BC to 600 BC.
 Radiocarbon evidence has been collected from Anuradhapura and Aligala shelter in Sigiriya.
 The Anuradhapura settlement is recorded to extend 10 ha by 800 BC and grew to 50 ha by 700–600 BC to become a town.
 The skeletal remains of an Early Iron Age chief were excavated in Anaikoddai, Jaffna.
-The name 'Ko Veta' is engraved in Brahmi script on a seal buried with the skeleton and is assigned by the excavators to the 3rd century BC.
+The name "Ko Veta" is engraved in Brahmi script on a seal buried with the skeleton and is assigned by the excavators to the 3rd century BC.
 Ko, meaning "King" in Tamil, is comparable to such names as Ko Atan and Ko Putivira occurring in contemporary Brahmi inscriptions in south India.
 It is also speculated that Early Iron Age sites may exist in Kandarodai, Matota, Pilapitiya and Tissamaharama.

+The earliest undisputed deciphered epigraphy found within the Indian subcontinent are the Edicts of Ashoka of the 3rd century BC, in the Brahmi script.
+Several inscriptions were thought to be pre-Ashokan by earlier scholars; these include the Piprahwa relic casket inscription, the Badli pillar inscription, the Bhattiprolu relic casket inscription, the Sohgaura copper plate inscription, the Mahasthangarh Brahmi inscription, the Eran coin legend, the Taxila coin legends, and the inscription on the silver coins of Sophytes.
+However, more recent scholars have dated them to later periods.